thijs/DumbMule/readme.md

 from source to station, and **resources** that the source needs and that are available at the target will be moved back, as **two-way trade** is on by default.

+The other opions are:

+* **Add / Remove Wares (products by default)**

+This option enables you to manually select wares that you want moved from source to target.
+If **Only Selected Wares** is enabled, only wares on this list will be moved from source to target, otherwise they are added to the list of products produced at the station.

+* **Add / Remove Wares for return run**

+This does the same as above, but for the wares to move from target back to source.
+This list is added (unless **Only Selected Wares** is enabled) to the list of resources the source wants and are available at the target.

+* **Only Selected Wares**

+See above.

+*